By Matt Lalande in CPP Disability, Long-Term Disability on November 07, 2023

 To summarize, the CPP Disability test requires that an individual has a disability that is both:

-This test is designed to ensure that CPP Disability benefits are provided to those who have made contributions to the Canada Pension Plan and are no longer able to work due to a serious and long-lasting disability.
-The specific wording of the test is important, as it sets a high standard for eligibility to ensure that the program remains financially sustainable while supporting those who are most in need.
+This test is designed to ensure that CPP Disability benefits are provided to those who have made contributions to the Canada Pension Plan and can no longer work due to a serious and long-lasting disability.
+The specific wording of the test is important, as it sets a high standard for eligibility to ensure that the program remains financially sustainable while supporting those most in need.

-To apply for CPP Disability benefits, there are some key requirements: You need to be under 65 and have contributed enough into the CPP during your working years.
+To apply for CPP Disability benefits, there are some key requirements: You must be under 65 and have contributed enough to the CPP during your working years.
 Additionally, your disability must be both severe and prolonged—meaning it stops you from doing any gainful work and is long-term or likely terminal.

 When you receive Canada Pension Plan (CPP) disability benefits, you may also be eligible for a CPP benefit for your child.
-This benefit is available for each child under the age of 18, or between 18 and 25 if they are still attending school full-time.
-The child benefit is a monthly payment intended to help with the costs of raising children for parents or guardians who are receiving CPP disability benefits.
+This benefit is available for each child under 18 or between 18 and 25 if they are still attending school full-time.
+The child benefit is a monthly payment intended to help parents or guardians receive CPP disability benefits with the costs of raising children.
 It’s important to note that this benefit is not automatic; you must apply for it and provide the necessary documentation to prove your child’s eligibility.

 Applying for Canada Pension Plan (CPP) disability benefits involves several steps.
 Here’s a point-form guide to the process:

 Remember, each case is unique, and the process can vary slightly.
-It’s important to consult with Service Canada or a professional if you have specific questions or unique circumstances.
+If you have specific questions or unique circumstances, it’s important to consult with Service Canada or a professional.

 The differences between long-term disability (LTD) and Canada Pension Plan (CPP) disability benefits are not always clear-cut.

 LTD is an insurance policy you get from your employer or privately.
-If you become too ill or injured to work for an extended period of time, LTD can provide financial support.
-The amount of aid you obtain depends on the details of your particular policy, but typically it offers around 60-85% of your pre-tax regular income.
-More info about LTD can be found here.
+If you become too ill or injured to work for an extended period, LTD can provide financial support.
+The amount of aid you obtain depends on the details of your particular policy, but typically, it offers around 60-85% of your pre-tax regular income.

-On the other hand, CPP disability benefitsare a part of the Canadian government’s pension plan.
+On the other hand, CPP disability benefits are a part of the Canadian government’s pension plan.
 They’re available if you’ve made enough contributions to the CPP and cannot work regularly due to a severe and prolonged physical or mental disability.
-Click here for more information on CPP Disability Benefits.

-To qualify for LTD a claimant needs to show that he of she suffers a total disability and is unable to complete the substantial duties of his or her own employment for the first two years of disability.
-Then, after the two year juncture, a claimant has the burden of showing that he or she is completely disabled from any occupation for which he or she is reasonably suited by way of education, training or experience.
+To qualify for LTD, a claimant needs to show they suffer from a total disability and is unable to complete the substantial duties of their own employment for the first two years of disability.
+Then, after the two-year juncture, a claimant has the burden of showing that he or she is completely disabled from any occupation for which he or she is reasonably suited by way of education, training or experience.

 The amount of benefits received from LTD and CPP disability can also differ.
 With LTD, the monthly payout is a pre-determined percentage of your income before becoming disabled.